mplawley/apple-picker/README.md

 # installation and play

-Open Unity and start Scene 0 for easy difficulty.
+Open Unity and start Scene 0.
 Use your mouse to catch the apples!

 # motivation